-- the primary or secondary frontage of the lot adjoins a road reserve with a minimum rear verge width of 1m or greater and includes a footpath with a width of 2m or greater; - ii. the lot has a primary frontage greater than 7.5m and no greater than 10m (Lot type B).
+II. the lot has a primary frontage greater than 7.5m and no greater than 10m (Lot type B).

-Height of wall Frontage Primary Frontage Secondary to street Frontage Secondary to lane Side Non-built to boundary Rear To OMP and wall Trafficable water body To OMP and To wall То ОМР To covered car parking space and domestic outbuildings To wall To OMP To covered car parking space and domestic outbuildings To OMP, wall and covered car parking spaces wall To OMP and wall wall Less than 4.5m Min 1m Min 1m Min 5.4m Min 1m Min 1m Min 5.4m Min 0.5 Refer to standard as in QDC Refer to standard as in QDC Min 4.5m 4.5 to 8.5m Min 1m Min 1m N/A Min 1m Min 1m N/A Min 0.5 Refer to standard as in QDC Refer to standard as in QDC Min 4.5m
+General General residential zone - Urban neighbourhood precinct, and Emerging community zone - Transition precinct (developed lot) and identified in the Morayfield South urban area on Figure 9.3.1.1 Height of wall Frontage Primary Fron itage Secon dary to street Frontage Secondary to lane Side Non-built to boundary Rear To OMP and wall Trafficable water body To OMP and To wall To OMP To covered car parking space and domestic outbuildings To wall To OMP To covered car parking space and domestic outbuildings To OMP, wall and covered car parking spaces wall To OMP and wall wall Less than4.5m Min 1m Min 1m Min 5.4m Min 1m Min 1m Min 5.4m Min 0.5 Refer to standard as in QDC Refer to standard as in QDC Min 4.5m 4.5 to 8.5m Min 1m Min 1m N/A Min 1m Min 1m N/A Min 0.5 Refer to standard as in QDC Refer to standard as in QDC Min 4.5m Greater than 8.5m Min 5m Min 3m N/A Min 2m Min 1m N/A Min 0.5 Refer to standard as in QDC Refer to standard as in QDC Min 4.5m